ixdat/ixdat/docs/source/introduction.rst

 Is the technique or reader for the file format you're looking for not available yet?
 Then you have two options:

 a.
-Contribute with a new feature: ``ixdat`` is free and open source software and we welcome input and new collaborators.
+Contribute with a new feature: ``ixdat`` is a free and open source software and we welcome input and new collaborators.
 See :ref:`developing`

 or